WSO2 Managed Services Policy and Service Level Agreement

 "Service Credit" is a dollar credit, calculated as set forth below, that WSO2 may apply to the Subscriber.

-“Subscriber” means those individuals and entities that have entered into Subscription Agreements with WSO2 for the provision of Support Services or the WSO2 Managed Cloud Service.
+“Subscriber” means those individuals and entities that have entered into Subscription Agreements with WSO2 for the provision of Support Services or the WSO2 Managed Services.

 Service Commitments and Service Credits